pchapin/vupp/README.md

 + Fink.
 The linker for the VuPP processor (formerly in C++).
 The object file format used is a custom format for this project.
 As a future enhancement it might make sense to support one of the standard formats.

++ LLVuPP.
+The LLVM to VuPP code generator.
+This project is intended to allow any compiler that can generate LLVM assembly language to target VuPP by translatting LLVM assembly language to VuPP assembly language.

 + VAS.
 The assembler for the VuPP processor (formerly in Perl).
 This project is complete enough to be useful, allowing VuPP programs to actuall be created.